H-1B Visa Colorectal Surgeon Jobs

 Can I switch from a J-1 waiver position to an H-1B for a colorectal surgery role?

-Yes, but the timing depends on your J-1 waiver type.
+Yes, but the timing depends on your J-1 visa waiver type.
 Conrad 30 and interested government agency waivers require three years of service in a designated underserved area before changing status.
 If you're in a waiver position, your employer can still file an H-1B petition before your three years end, but your status change typically can't take effect until the service obligation is complete.
 USCIS guidance on concurrent filings applies here.